prathamsingh19/Docs_Collab_Web_Application/README.md

 # Docs Collab Web Application 📄

 Introducing **Docs Collab**, built with Next.js to handle the user interface, Liveblocks for real-time features and styled with TailwindCSS, Docs Collab is a live document sharing web application.
-The primary goal is to demonstrate the developer's skills in realtime enviroment that creates a lasting impact.
+The primary goal is to demonstrate the developer's skills in realtime enviroment that creates a lasting impact. **Docs Collab** is a collaborative word editor that allows multiple users to work together in real-time.
+It features a smooth, intuitive UI, ensuring a seamless writing experience.
+With strong security measures and live editing functionality, it enables efficient teamwork on documents from anywhere.

 ## 🚀 Features